 The Company's policy on profit sharing for shareholders is to maximize the return, while taking into account the adequate levels of "periodic profit returns to shareholders" and "maintenance of appropriate internal reserves that enables flexible business operations."
 Based on this policy, the amount of dividends is set at 50% of profit (payout ratio of 50%) as a general rule.
 However, if the amount of dividends calculated at the payout ratio of 50% falls below the amount for the previous fiscal year, the amount shall be considered with the level of prior dividends taken into account after adequate internal reserves are secured.
-Meantime, the Company bases its calculation of payout ratio on consolidated financial results.
+Meantime, the Company bases its calculation of payout ratio on consolidated financial results instead of non-consolidated financial results.

-Based on this policy, we propose a term-end dividend of 40 yen per share.
+Based on this policy, we propose the term-end dividend of 78 yen per share, consisting of an ordinary dividend of 62 yen and a commemorative dividend of 16 yen for the 20th anniversary of the public listing.